MavisAkuaBoateng/Patientflux_/README.md

+Problem Statement 6: AI-Assisted OPD Scheduling and Patient Flow Management System Outpatient flow is currently unstructured, leading to long wait times and missed cases.
+Need: An AI-driven system that can:
+Use QR/mobile check-ins for registration
+Categorize patients (new, follow-up, post-op) Prioritize vulnerable patients
+Display real-time queues
+Notify doctors about each patient’s category and position Sync attendance logs to EMRs and research systems Identify patterns in no-shows or high-risk patients

 # PatientFlux - Hospital OPD Management Platform

 A cloud-native hospital OPD scheduling and patient-flow management platform for Korle-Bu Teaching Hospital.
 Built with Next.js, Supabase, AI integration, and blockchain technology.